uvhd - Free Software under GNU FSF GPLv3 License

 Note

-uvhd is an effective tool for investigating problems and verifying test results in files that have packed/binary fields, and that may not have linefeeds.
+uvhd & uvhdcob are a effective tool for investigating problems and verifying test results in files that have packed/binary fields, and that may not have linefeeds.
 Most Unix/Linux tools require linefeeds (vi, cat, lp, etc).

-uvhd is especially valuable in conversion situations such as mainframe to Unix/Linux conversions.
-Mainframe COBOL is usually converted to Micro Focus COBOL on the Unix/Linux system.
-As of Feb 2003, uvhd can process all converted file types (sequential, fixed, variable, indexed, text, binary, C-ISAM, D-ISAM, Micro Focus COBOL IDXFORMAT1, IDXFORMAT3, etc)
+uvhd & uvhdcob are especially valuable in conversion situations such as mainframe to Unix/Linux conversions.
+Mainframe COBOL is usually converted to Micro Focus COBOL on the Unix/Linux system. uvhd/uvhdcob can process all converted file types (sequential, fixed, variable, indexed, text, binary, C-ISAM, D-ISAM, Micro Focus COBOL IDXFORMAT1/3/8, RDW/BDW, etc)

 uvhd INSTALL/COMPILE